rashakil-ds/Roadmap-Docs/README.md

 Welcome to the **Roadmap** repository!

-This repository aims to provide comprehensive roadmaps for various roles in the **Data Analytics**, **Data Science** and **Artificial Intelligence** industry.
+To succeed in any career, it's very important to understand the roadmap, required skills, and timeline for the role.
+This approach minimizes wasted time and ensures you focus on learning the exact skills needed to get a job.
+This repository aims to provide comprehensive roadmaps for various roles in the **Data Analytics**, **Data Science**, and **Artificial Intelligence** industry.
 Whether you're a student, a professional, or just curious, these guides are designed to help you navigate your learning and career journey with clarity and confidence.

 ## About the Author